Adopted: May 13, 2019

 - InterAct Family Safety and Empowerment Center of Wake County - 919-828-7740 (Domestic Violence); 919-828-3005 (Sexual Assault); 844-203-8896 (Spanish)

 Individuals are encouraged to report all Prohibited Conduct, including Title IX Sexual Harassment, to OIE.
-Making a non-confidential report of Prohibited Conduct means that OIE will contact the Complainant to offer resources and support, and to identify the appropriate action to respond to the report as outlined in this Policy.
-Only a report to the Title IX Coordinator (or an Agent of Actual Notice), however, will trigger the University’s obligation to respond to an allegation of Title IX Sexual Harassment.
+Making a non-confidential report of Prohibited Conduct means that OIE will contact the Complainant to offer resources and support.
+OIE will also identify the appropriate action to respond to the report as outlined in this Policy.
+Only a report to the Title IX Coordinator (or an Official with Authority), however, will trigger Duke’s obligation to respond to an allegation of Title IX Sexual Harassment.
 In the case of a report of Title IX Sexual Harassment, the Title IX Coordinator or designee will contact the Complainant.

 OIE oversees the investigation and resolution of all allegations of Prohibited Conduct covered by this Policy.
 To discuss any aspect of the Policy, individuals are encouraged to contact: